The Fram Centre

 The Committee of institutional directors is the Fram Centre’s chief co-operative body and consists of the heads of the member institutions that make up the Fram Centre as well as the chair of the board of Framsenteret AS and the head of the Fram Centre’s research heads’ group.

-The Norwegian Ministry of the Environment and other ministries which are members of the Ministerial steering committee for the Fram Centre, attend the Committee of institutional directors as observers.
+The Norwegian Ministry of Climate and Environment and other ministries which are members of the Ministerial steering committee for the Fram Centre, attend the Committee of institutional directors as observers.
 The chair is Jan-Gunnar Winther (Norwegian Polar Institute).

 The research heads’ group is the Fram Centre’s chief co-operative body for heads of research.
 The group consists of one appointed representative from each of the 20 member institutions that wish to participate, and the heads of the Flagship research programmes.
 The chair of the research heads’ group is Sidsel Grønvik (Norwegian Institute for Nature Research).